Idiot’s Guide to Baking – How to not mess it up?

 Tip 5 – Adjusting with oven heat

-This steps takes a little practice.
+This step takes a little practice.
 Most recipes don’t prescribe the exact oven temperature.
 This is because most ovens vary in strength and heat dissipation.
 Keep an eye on your batter once it is the oven